King remains in hospital after enlarged prostate procedure

 Charles was spotted entering The London Clinic in central London on Friday morning with the Queen at his side – the same hospital where the Princess of Wales is being cared for following abdominal surgery.

+Camilla arrived at a back entrance to the hospital in a black Audi car at noon on Saturday to visit the King, which was her second visit since they arrived.

-Camilla appeared in good spirits when she first left the private hospital at 3.10pm, smiling at reporters before getting into a car.
+The Queen appeared in good spirits when she first left the private hospital at 3.10pm on Friday, smiling at reporters before getting into a car.

 She returned for a visit lasting around an hour-and-a-half and left just before 8pm.